Cling to the main vine, not the

 - to know how discourse creates meaning for learners

-Investigation is about building new knowledge and skills,
+Investigation is INQUIRY.
+It is about building new knowledge

-making connections to previous knowledge and most likely
+and skills, making connections to previous knowledge and

-problem solving and should be normalized as regular event.
+investigate is like problem solving and should be normalized

-Investigation is an inquiry so is led by student questions and
+as regular event.
+Investigation is led by student questions and

 Allowing students to investigate their own questions means the